Paul Morris - Partner

 Paul joined the partnership at BCL in 2006 and is Head of the General and Serious Crime Department.

-Paul has broad and extensive experience in complex and serious crime, defending a range of offences including fraud and business crime, murder, sexual offences, drug trafficking and various degrees of assault.
-Paul also advises post-conviction/sentence on potential grounds and merits of appeal.
-He also provides advice and assistance to witnesses who have been asked to provide a statement or have received a request to attend court to give evidence.
+Paul has broad and extensive experience in complex and serious crime, defending a range of offences including fraud and business crime, homicide, sexual offences, drug trafficking and various degrees of assault.
+He has significant experience of advising suspects in the police station and also advises post-conviction/sentence on potential grounds and merits of appeal.
+He also provides advice and assistance to potential witnesses who have been asked to provide a statement or have received a request to attend court to give evidence.

-Many of Paul’s cases are high profile and his client base regularly consists of professionals, such as medical practitioners, lawyers, bankers and accountants.
-Paul also advises in investigations instigated by the various professional and regulatory bodies such as the General Medical Council and the MHRA (the Medicines and Healthcare products Regulatory Agency).
+Many of Paul’s cases are high profile and he has acted for well-known public figures.
+His client base regularly consists of professionals, such as medical practitioners, lawyers, bankers and accountants.
+Paul also advises in investigations instigated by the various professional and regulatory bodies such as the GMC, GDC and the MHRA.

-Paul is a member of the Royal Society of Medicine, the London Criminal Court Solicitors’ Association and the Health and Safety Lawyers’ Association.
+Paul is a member of the Royal Society of Medicine, the London Criminal Court Solicitors’ Association and the Health and Safety Lawyers’ Association and sits on the Professionals Committee for the Variety Club of Great Britain.